Vietnam profile - Leaders

 Nguyen Tan Dung was elected to the post by parliament in 2006 and re-elected in July 2011, at the recommendation of the Communist Party.

-The former Viet Cong communist guerrilla and one-time central bank governor is considered a reformer, but Vietnam - one of the fastest growing countries in Asia - has struggled with economic woes during his tenure.
+The former Viet Cong Communist guerrilla and central bank governor began as a relative reformer, but Vietnam has struggled with economic woes during his tenure.

-He came under public pressure to resign after several top Vinashin officials were jailed for their roles in the scandal, but he was spared disciplinary action by the Communist Party.
+He came under public pressure to resign after several top shipbuilding group Vinashin officials were jailed for their roles in a financial scandal, but escaped disciplinary action.
+Liberal critics deplore his support for state firms, saying it saps precious capital needed elsewhere.